taylor01anderson/foundations-of-solidty-01/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Exercises for the Foundations of Solidity and Smart Contract Development Certificate by <pact> on coursera
+# Exercises for the Foundations of Solidity and Smart Contract Development Certificate by packt on coursera

 ## Table of Contents